-\subsubsection{Rendering Object from Multi-Viewpoints}
+\subsection{Rendering Object from Multi-Viewpoints}

-For \textit{static} type objects, we install 8 weak perspective cameras with $45\degree$ azimuth intervals.
-For \textit{dynamic} type objects, we install 4 weak perspective cameras with $90\degree$ azimuth intervals.
+For \textit{static} type objects, we install weak perspective cameras around the object with $45\degree$ azimuth intervals, creating 8 distinct views.
+For \textit{dynamic} type objects, we install 4 weak perspective cameras with $90 \degree$ azimuth intervals.
 The elevation is set constant within [$0\degree$, $30\degree$] range, where the values differ by category.
 For dynamic objects, we perturb the object with random rotations and translations.
-Specifically, we uniformly sample the rotation in the form of Euler angle, where yaw, pitch, and roll are uniformly sampled from a predefined range.
+Specifically, we uniformly sample the rotation in the form of euler angle, where yaw, pitch, and roll are uniformly sampled from a predefined range.
 Random translations are sampled in a similar way, where each component of 3D displacement is sampled from a predefined range.
-Note that we set weak perspective camera scale and distance from the object as hyperparameters.
-We repeat the rendering procedures 10 times with different perturbations applied, resulting in 40 distinct views.
+Note that we set weak perspective camera scale and additional $z$-direction displacement of camera as hyperparameters.
+We repeat the rendering procedures 10 times with different perturbations, resulting in 40 distinct views.

-\subsubsection{Inpainting Mask Selection}
+\subsection{Inpainting Mask Selection}

+Via thorough experiments, while the inpainting pipeline is quite robust to initial masks, we found that initial mask selection is beneficial for avoiding failure cases as shown in Fig.~\ref{fig:mask_selection}.
+Specifically, we build strategies for selecting appropriate positions and sizes of masks to prevent generating: (1) hallucinated objects, which typically occurs when initial mask do not overlap with the rendered object; (2) ambiguous interactions, when inpainting masks are too small compared to the object, generating humans that ignore the relative scale with respect to the object.

-We also render the inpainting masks while rendering the object, using the same camera parameters.
-Specifically, for each camera, we place an upright window perpendicular to the $xy$ plane, also perpendicular to the $xy$ projection of the camera's front vector.
+The strategy starts by rendering the inpainting masks while rendering the object, using the same camera parameters.
+For each camera, we place an upright window perpendicular to the $xy$ plane in the world coordinate, also perpendicular to the $xy$ projection of the camera's front vector.
 For each mask, the center of the intersection with $z=0$ plane lies within the $xy$ projection of the 3D object.
-Note that the strides of the upright windows w.r.t. $x,y$ direction are given as hyperparameters, along with the height and width of the window.
-We render these upright windows using assigned cameras to obtain 2D rectangular masks, consequently used as inpainting masks that occlude the original object.
-To reduce the number of unnecessary masks (e.g., masks that do not cover the object but mostly the background), we only retain the masks if the IoU (Intersection over Union) between the mask and the original object lies within the predefined range, also given as hyperparameters.
+Note that the strides of the upright windows with respect to $x,y$ direction are given as hyperparameters, along with the height and width of the window.
+We render these upright windows using assigned cameras to obtain 2D rectangular masks, consequently used as initial inpainting masks that occlude the original object.
+To reduce the number of unnecessary masks (\emph{e.g.}, masks that do not cover the object but mostly the background), we only retain the masks if the Intersection over Union (IoU) between the mask and the original object lies within the predefined range, also given as hyperparameters.